Klaus Segbers

-Klaus Segbers (born 1954 in Dortmund, Germany) is a German political scientist and professor for International Relations and East European Studies at Freie Universität Berlin.
+Klaus Segbers (born 1954 in Dortmund, West Germany) is a German political scientist and professor for International Relations and East European Studies at Freie Universität Berlin.
 He is also the founder and director of the Center for Global Politics at Freie Universität Berlin, which offers four distinct graduate study programs designed for professionals and young leaders.
 His research interests include theories of international relations, transformations in the former Soviet Union, international political economy, and globalization.

 Biography

 From 1974-1979, Segbers studied history, Slavic languages, political science, and philosophy at Ruhr University Bochum and University of Konstanz, completing his studies with both a master's degree and Staatsexamen (government-recognized exam for future teachers).
 In 1984, he obtained his PhD (Dr. phil.) from Bremen University with a study on the USSR during the Second World War.
 Segbers worked as research fellow at a project on Soviet reform politics at the University of Bremen and later as research fellow at JWG University in Frankfurt am Main.
 From 1990-1995, he joined Germany´s leading think tank on politics, the German Institute for International and Security Affairs at Ebenhausen and in 1992 qualified as professor with a book on systemic change in the Soviet Union.
 After working as professor for international relations at the University of Konstanz in 1995, Segbers became professor for political science and East European politics at the Institute for East European Studies and the Otto-Suhr-Institut at Freie Universität Berlin.
 He has conducted several research projects – among others one on post-Soviet puzzles (on spaces, territories, elites and interests in the FSU; published 1994/95) and one on explaining post-Soviet patchworks (1998–2000) – and has implemented as well as supervised different study projects which since 2007 are integrated in the center for global politics.

 Segbers is a member of several scientific boards of organizations of international repute including the German Council on Foreign Relations the Gulf Research Center, and the Institute for European Politics.
 As visiting scholar he has worked, amongst others, at Stanford University, George Washington University, Harvard University, Columbia University and Fudan University.
 He is also a member of the governing board of the European Humanities University.